Lightnet/gohttpgunjs/README.md

 # gohttpgunjs

 # Information:
-  To test build gun on golang.
-This is just to learn how to create database test.
-Not official build.
-This is to test the server setup.
+  The gun.js is not official build that is ported to golang.
+It is base on https://www.youtube.com/watch?v=5fCPRY-9hkc.

+  The golang is stand alone package layout workspace.
+Which is different from javascript npm package.
+Read more on this. https://golang.org/

+  Since this package is server http main entry point need to test on gogun port package.

 # Pacakge:
  * lightnet/gogun